Rules

 Environment Variables

-In the rules engine, there are several variables that let you get more information about the state of the form and the user. below is a table of the useful variables.
-You can read from these variables using the form _object.property.
+In the rules engine, there are several variables that let you get more information about the state of the form and the user.
+Below is a table of accessible variables.
+You can read from these variables using the format of _object.property.

 object